SRelieved/JuliaBacktesting/README.md

 # Backtesting

-Backtesting is a backtesting environment for finance coded in python.
+Backtesting is a backtesting environment for finance coded in Julia.

 It allows its users to import external market data within the environment, to create a trading strategies and to simulate the portfolio results.